brady-dfir/VIPER-ids/README.md

-# python-ids
+# VIPER

-Currently in development

-A python network IDS using packet inspection

-Libraries: Scapy, PyShark
+## Overview

-Detect things like: port scans, SYN floods, suspicous DNS queries, known malicious IPs
+VIPER is a lightweight Intrusion Detection System (IDS) built with python using Scapy.
+VIPER can detect the following events: port scans, SYN floods, suspicous DNS queries, and known malicious IPs.
+Alerts are printed to the console and saved to a log file in the following format:

-Output alerts: [ALERT] Possible port scan from 192.168.1.55
+2026-03-14 09:21:03 [ALERT] Possible port scan from 192.168.1.55

+# Structure
+VIPER/
+│
+├── main.py           # Runs IDS
+├── sniffer.py        # Captures packets
+├── parser.py         # Extracts data
+├── detect.py         # Port scan, SYN flood, DNS detection
+├── alert.py          # Formats alerts
-Save alerts to a log file
+├── logger.py         # Saves alerts to a file
+├── config.py         # Settings and configurations
+├── blacklist.txt     # Malicious IP list
+└── __init__.py       # Public interface (optional)

+## Key Features

+### Port Scan Detection
+Tracks destination ports contacted by a source within a timeframe.
+Alert will trigger when the number exceeds the set threshold.

+### SYN Flood Detection
+Counts SYN packets per source and compares them to validated handshakes.
+Alert will trigger when SYN volume is high and handshake validation ratio is low.

+### Suspicious DNS Query Detection
+Flags DNS queries with excessive domain lenght, too many subdomains, suspicious TLDs (.xyz, .top, .click)

+### Malicious IP Detection
+Loads IPs from blacklist.txt and flags and alerts traffic that involves them.

+### Modular and Configurable
+Add new detectors by creating functions in detect.py and calling them from sniffer.py.

+##